biolab/orange-hugo/content/blog/2022/2022-10-10-quick-preview.md

 See those numbers in the status bar of most widgets?
 They briefly summarize the output, like the number of rows in output tables.
 Hovering there gives more details.

-From Orange 3.33 on, clicking these numbers shows a preview of the actual data.
-Currently this only works for output tables, but we'll add this functionality for other types of data as well.
+From Orange version 3.33, clicking these numbers shows a data preview.
+Currently, this only works for output tables, but we'll also add this functionality for other types of data.

-My favourite use: select some data in a visualization and see it without connecting any widget to the output.
+My favorite use: select some data in visualization and see it without connecting any widget to the output.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/WUhvpYk3gwY?playlist=WUhvpYk3gwY&loop=1&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>